Frequently Asked Questions (FAQs)

 What is migraine?

-Migraine is more than just a bad headache; it’s a neurological disease that affects more than 39 million Americans.
+Migraine is more than just a bad headache; it’s a neurological disease that affects 39 million Americans.
 It is likely that you or someone you know suffers from migraine.

 The number of migraine attacks each month can vary.
 Some people have 15 or more migraine days in a month.
-This can really impact quality of life—more than 90% of people are unable to work or live their lives normally during a migraine.
+This can really impact quality of life—more than 90% of people are unable to work or live their lives normally during a migraine attack.

 What is the difference between chronic and episodic migraine?